emilkholod/test_github_api/readme.md

-GitHub analysis by using GitHub API.
+GitHub repositories analysis by using GitHub API.

 First of all you need to install requirements (you need only one package - requests).